tri2sing/TeachYourself/README.md

-Project to try on some OOP concepts
+Project to learn on some OOP concepts from the book "Sam' Teach Yourself Object Oriented Programming"

+The code here is drawn from the assignments in the book with slight variations that I felt help me learn better.

 Package description: